baehyunsol/Linux-Configs/nus.md

   - selects 1 or more columns
 - (t: [table]) | `select` (column: ColumnName)* → [table]
   - selects 1 or more columns

+TODO: it works on lists, but I have no idea what it does...

 ## skip